 If you’ve never driven in snow before, prepare for a challenge.
-Flakes of powder, 2 meter tall snow banks, icy roads and whiteout blizzards are part and parcel of a Niseko winter.
+Flakes of powder, metres-high snow banks, icy roads and whiteout blizzards are part and parcel of a Niseko winter.

 Most roads in Hokkaido have giant arrows overhead along the length of the road.
-These arrows point out where the edge of the road is – because often road conditions mean you won’t be able to tell otherwise.
+These arrows point out where the edge of the road is – because often visibility is poor due to thick snow falling or blowing across the road.

-Your tires WILL fail you, just like your boots will slip strolling through the village, because snow and ice is harder to grip than bitumen.
-When you brake or turn your car will do about half as much as you expected on clear pavement, or sometimes nothing at all.
-And this is happening to every other road user around you, at the same time.
+If you push your speed there is an ever-present risk of skidding – just like your boots will slip strolling through the village because snow and ice is harder to grip than bitumen.
+When you brake or turn you should expect your car will may not be as responsive as if it were driving on clear pavement.

 Essentials for Renting: